tonytw1/tonytw1/README.md

 ### Go

 [MQTT Scraper](https://github.com/tonytw1/mqtt-scraper) demonstrates a goroutine and the use of locks (which seem popular in the Go world) to control concurrent access to a shared resource.
+This application is routing metrics; probably a good example of the systems programming glue which Golang excels at.

 Packaged as a container image to defer conversations about where it actually runs.
 Google Cloud Build for infrequent builds.